becodeorg/cli/docs/docker-survival-guide/readme.md

       MYSQL_PASSWORD: thisisanotherpassword
 ```

-When launching this docker-compose with `docker-compose up` it will implicitely create a volume because the `mariadb` image tells him to.
+When launching this docker-compose with `docker compose up` it will implicitely create a volume because the `mariadb` image tells him to.
 We can see that volume using the following command:

 ```bash
 docker volume ls